aeszz/aeszz/README.md

 <details>
   <summary>byi</summary>

-i sometimes take long breaks from pt & im busy. i also get burnt out from chatting. im a minor but i dont like getting belittled unless close.
+i sometimes take long breaks from pt & im busy. i also get burnt out from chatting. im a minor but i dont like getting belittled unless close. i ahev mood swings lol dont expect me to be nice all the time

 </details>